News

 In a storefront studio in small-town Jersey, artisan John Greco shapes shards of Americana — pieces of places and things freighted with historic or cultural import — into pens that are more art than writing implements.

-ood from Independence Hall, the White House, the USS Constitution, the Grand Ole Opry, Ford's Theater, Jack Daniel's casks, Yankee Stadium, and the Sandy-wrecked boardwalk of Seaside Heights.
+Greco has made pens out of the wood from Independence Hall, the White House, the USS Constitution, the Grand Ole Opry, Ford's Theater, Jack Daniel's casks, Yankee Stadium, and the Sandy-wrecked boardwalk of Seaside Heights.

 He's also fashioned pens from World War II ammunition, shredded cash embedded in resin, and marble from the same Colorado quarry that supplied the Lincoln Memorial.